The Directors Of ’The Swamp’ On How To Stop Rampant Corruption In DC

 Again, whether you think any of this challenges your basic assumptions about Matt Gaetz is to some extent beside the point.
 The fact that the news barely covers bipartisan anti-corruption efforts only reinforces a system where there’s little incentive for them.
 Why work with other legislators on things you can fix when all the coverage (and with it, the donor money) goes to those who sling the most mud?
 As The Swamp depicts, our political polarization was not a grass-roots phenomenon.

-The subjects of The Swamp are trying to challenge a system (or at least want to be seen challenging a system) where congressional assignments, in both parties, are doled out according to how much money the candidate can raise and where everything costs money.
+The subjects of The Swamp are trying to challenge a system (or in many of the principals’ cases at least want to be seen challenging a system) where congressional assignments, in both parties, are doled out according to how much money the candidate can raise and where everything costs money.
 If you don’t come away from The Swamp believing that corrupt processes are the biggest problem in our increasingly failed state, you’ll be at least convinced that it’s a big one.

 I spoke to The Swamp directors Daniel DiMauro and Morgan Pehme (previously of Get Me Roger Stone) this week to ask how it all got so broken and whether we can ever fix it.